mschwartz/assembly-tutorial/README.md

 MacOS and Linux provide quite a few syscalls each, or operating system calls that we can call from any language.
 There are quite a few syscalls in common between the two, but they are different flavors of Unix (linux vs. BSD-ish/MacOS).
 The two flavors have several syscalls that are provided in one OS but not the other.
 The syscall numbers (passed in rax) are also different between the operating systems.

 The C libraries contain code similar to our code above, to write strings to a file.
-For our purposes we use the file number for stdout to write to he console.
+For our purposes we use the file number for stdout to write to the console.

 For most C calls that are not provided by a library or the standard C/C++ libraries, there is a syscall.
 For example, malloc and free are provided by libc so there is no syscall for it.
 However, sbrk() is not provided by the libraries and is provided as a syscall.